 Local Government Elections 2019

-The next triennial general elections for the Mayor and Council, Community Boards, the Hutt Valley District Health Board and the Greater Wellington Regional Council will be held in October 2019.
+The next triennial general elections will be held in October 2019.

-Hutt City Council uses the First Past the Post (FPP) electoral system for elections for the mayor and council and community boards.
+Hutt City Council will use the First Past the Post (FPP) electoral system for the 2019 elections for the mayor and council and community boards.

 If a poll was demanded the choice would be between the First Past the Post (FPP) and the Single Transferrable Vote (STV) electoral systems.